 Wisconsin

-Wisconsin’s governor recently signed Assembly Bill 29, which exempts precious metals from sales taxes at the state level.
+Governor Evers signed Assembly Bill 29, which exempts precious metals from state sales tax.

 Wyoming